 21380 Lorain Road

 Fairview Park OH 44126

-I offer an initial free consultation to discuss fees, philosophy and the case in general terms for no longer than ½ hour.
+I offer a free initial consultation to discuss fees, philosophy and the case in general terms for no longer than hour.

 Monday through Thursday

 I have always had a practice focused on children; first as a social worker and supervisor of child protective services, then as a community planner for children's services.
 As a divorce practitioner, I have kept a focus on children, whether it is representing a parent or acting as the Guardian ad Litem or appointed counsel for the child.
 This area of law has an attraction for me because I use the skills I acquired as a social worker, lawyer and community activist every day to help my clients survive the adversarial court system and thrive after the divorce is over.

 I feel that the more a client knows about the process and the strategies involved, the better decisions he or she can make.
 A driving factor behind my philosophy on divorce is that it is the client's divorce, not mine.
 As such, I strive not to impose my preferences or biases on the client.
 I may tell the client which option I personally would select, but I feel obligated to tell the client all the relevant options, as well as the pros and cons of each.
 Basing this advice upon my experience, I then have the client choose the alternative that is right for him or her.

 I am willing to review the documents.
 However, it is my experience that the court is more comfortable with the "standard" documents and I recommend that those be used.

 I am willing to coach clients to a certain extent.
 However, there frequently comes a time when an actual attorney is necessary and I will not continue to coach when I feel it is not in the client's best interest.